waterholeforum/docs/extending.md

 # Extending Waterhole

-Waterhole is highly extensible, and it's easy to add new features tailored to your community.
+Waterhole is highly extensible, making it possible to add new features tailored to your community.

 Waterhole is a Laravel package, meaning right off the bat you can add your own routes, views, middleware, container bindings, database migrations, console commands, and more, in the [standard Laravel way](https://laravel.com/docs/10.x).